Barry Diller: Personal life

 In 2001, Diller married fashion designer Diane von Fürstenberg, mother of Prince Alexander von Fürstenberg and Princess Tatiana von Fürstenberg.
 Diller owns an estimated third of her eponymous fashion company.
 As of June 2020, Diller's estimated net worth was $4.2 billion.
 He owns Eos, one of the largest private sailing yachts in the world.

+In March 2026, Diller acquired former U.S. President John F. Kennedy and former First Lady Jacqueline Kennedy Onassis' former penthouse at Carlyle Hotel in New York City for $11 million.

 Sexual orientation

 The media has speculated on Diller's sexual orientation.
 As reported in James B. Stewart's 2005 book DisneyWar, Michael Eisner sent a confidential letter to The Walt Disney Company board of directors in 1997 during its search for a successor to Eisner.

 Pressed by the board to name a successor, Mr. Eisner cited the entertainment executive Barry Diller, but then wrote a confidential letter to the board saying that "the fact he is a homosexual should have no weight," which, at the time, all but guaranteed Mr. Diller would never succeed him.